Kyle-the-coder/B.U.D.A./README.md

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/7f3ef17b-a179-4b3c-9d60-8cd93e5e9f13

--Along the way I found that it was hard to see the form and the content you were wanting to edit, so I created the ability to shrink the site down in an "birds-eye" fashion.
+-Along the way I found that it was hard to see the form and the content you were wanting to edit, so I created the ability to shrink the site down in a "birds-eye" fashion.
 This allows the client to quickly see what is being edited while being able to look at the form at the same time.